aitoroses/floxide/docs/adrs/README.md

 ## Overview

-These ADRs document the key architectural decisions made during the development of the flowrs framework.
+These ADRs document the key architectural decisions made during the development of the floxide framework.
 Each ADR provides context, the decision made, consequences, and alternatives considered.

 ## Index